-The Committee determines the levels for base salary, short-term incentives and long-term incentives by engaging, on an annual basis, in a competitive market analysis with respect to each of these compensation elements for each executive position ("Competitive Market Analysis").
-The Committee usually begins this Competitive Market Analysis in the third quarter of the year prior to the year in which compensation decisions are made with respect to most matters, which decisions are typically made at the first regularly scheduled Committee meeting of each year (usually held in February) ("First Regular Committee Meeting").
+The Committee determines the levels for each element of total target compensation (i.e., base salary, short-term incentives and long-term incentives) by annually engaging in a competitive market analysis with respect to each of these compensation elements for each executive position ("Competitive Market Analysis").
+The Committee usually begins this Competitive Market Analysis several months before the compensation decisions are made.
+Compensation decisions are typically made at the first regularly scheduled Committee meeting of each year (usually held in February) ("First Regular Committee Meeting").
 Market data used in the Committee's Competitive Market Analysis includes peer group data and published and custom survey data.

 - Peer Group Data.
 Each year the Committee considers public companies in the communications infrastructure, telecommunications and REIT industries of comparable size in terms of revenue, market capitalization and assets to comprise a peer group ("Peer Group") for which compensation data is obtained and reviewed by the Committee.
-The Peer Group companies used in the Competitive Market Analysis for gauging the elements of executives' 2020 compensation were: - American Tower Corporation - Boston Properties, Inc. CenturyLink, Inc.(a)
+The Peer Group companies used in the Competitive Market Analysis for gauging the elements of executives' 2022 compensation were:

+- American Tower Corporation

+- Motorola Solutions, Inc.

+- SBA Communications Corporation

+Simon Property Group, Inc.